openbmc/docs/dbus-interfaces.md

 applications are possible by implementing parts of this DBUS API.

-OpenBMC typically adheres to DBUS best practices and usage models; however, one deviation is that OpenBMC places no requirements on well known service names.
+OpenBMC typically adheres to DBUS best practices and usage models; however, one deviation is that OpenBMC places no requirements on well-known service names.
 This allows developers to structure their object implementations in whatever processes they choose.
-In the standard DBUS programming model, applications connect to a service with a well known name.
-The well known name is associated with a fixed schema.
-In OpenBMC, without any standardization of well known names, applications lose the knowledge of what applications provide which objects.
+In the standard DBUS programming model, applications connect to a service with a well-known name.
+The well-known name is associated with a fixed schema.
+In OpenBMC, without any standardization of well-known names, applications lose the knowledge of what applications provide which objects.
 To address this, the Phosphor distribution provides the objectmapper service.
 See the `org.openbmc.objectmapper.ObjectMapper` interface below for more information.